sempare/sempare-delphi-template-engine/docs/commercial.license.md

 - use the component and source code on all development systems used by the developer
 - sell any number of applications in any quantity without any additional run-time fees required

-A commercial licence is sold per developer developing applications that use Sempare Template.
+A commercial licence is sold per developer developing applications that use Sempare Template Engine for Delphi.
 The initial cost is £35 per developer and includes first year of support.
 For support thereafter, a nominal fee of £15 per developer per year if required (the cost of a few cups of coffee).

 Please send an e-mail to info@sempare.ltd to request an invoice which will contain the bank details.